 Data from the Census Bureau show that 68.84% of people reside in rural areas.
 These regions are growing far more slowly economically than the rest of the country; therefore, agriculture continues to be a major source of income for rural communities.
 The livelihood of more than two-thirds of Indians comes from agriculture.
 Hence, agriculture’s development will contribute to the improvement of rural areas and people.

-These realities lay down the base of courses like the post graduate diploma in rural development.
-The post graduate diploma in rural development aims to train individuals to raise the standard of living for rural residents who lack access to basic amenities.
+These realities lay down the base of courses like the MBA in Rural Management.
+The program aims to train individuals to raise the standard of living for rural residents who lack access to basic amenities.
 This encompasses their social, economic, political, and spiritual development.

-Benefits of Pursuing a Postgraduate Diploma in Rural Development
+Benefits of Pursuing a MBA in Rural Management

-Students can pursue a post graduate diploma in rural development for the following reasons:
+Students can pursue MBA in Rural Management for the following reasons:

 2. Pursuing this course is the finest opportunity for those who are seriously worried about the economic development of the nation & want to improve the state of rural areas.
-A post graduate diploma in rural development will allow them to study and conduct research that will uplift rural areas in multiple ways.
+A MBA in Rural Management will allow them to study and conduct research that will uplift rural areas in multiple ways.
 Both the public and private sectors will be open to them after doing this diploma.

 3. India is a nation with a large number of rural areas.
 Therefore, there is a high need for individuals who are well aware of the rural settings and can play a major role in the overall development of these areas by making use of their knowledge and understanding of ground-level issues.

-4. The post graduate diploma in rural development scope is not limited to the private or public sector, as the rural managers can work for NGOs or establish their own.
+4. The MBA in Rural Management scope is not limited to the private or public sector, as the rural managers can work for NGOs or establish their own.
 Nandi Foundation, PRADHAN, CARE, SEWA, BAIF, Seva Mandir, etc., are a few examples of national NGOs that work towards strengthening the rural societies of India.

-5. Individuals pursuing this diploma can also operate in the agribusiness sector, agricultural marketing, and management of agro-products.
-In fact, this diploma enables one to also work in the rural cooperative sector.
-Candidates with qualifications in rural development are also recruited by the government-run Indian Institute of Rural Management.
+5. Individuals pursuing master’s program can also operate in the agribusiness sector, agricultural marketing, and management of agro-products.
+In fact, this program enables one to also work in the rural cooperative sector.

-6. A post graduate diploma in rural development offers great career opportunities which don’t have a lot of competition and give a good salary.
+6. MBA in Rural Management offers great career opportunities which don’t have a lot of competition and give a good salary.
 The following are some of these jobs:

 • Rural Development Officer